LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

 The name of this action is `update`.
 You can use this for generic updating.
 In each update iteration, this is run before the timer control actions, which e.g. means if you set a value in `vars` in `update` you can then access it in `start` on the same update cycle.

-Explicitly returning `false` will prevent the actions `start`, `reset`, `split`, `gameTime` and `isLoading` from being run.
+Explicitly returning `false` will prevent the actions `isLoading`, `gameTime`, `reset`, `split`, and `start` from being run.
 This can be useful if you want to entirely disable the script under some conditions (e.g. for incompatible game versions).
+See [Order of Execution](#order-of-execution) for more information.

 ##### Automatic Timer Start

 The name of this action is `start`.
 Return `true` whenever you want the timer to start.
+Note that the `start` action will only be run if the timer is currently not running.

 ##### Automatic Splits